Fix Media: x86-64 / GModPatchTool Guide (FAQ)

 1. Go to Steam > Garry's Mod > Properties > Installed Files and click Verify integrity of game files.
 This will remove the changes made to the game files.

-2. Delete the GModCEFCodecFix executable you downloaded.
+2. Delete the GModPatchTool executable and associated files you downloaded.

 3. Remove the temporary files directory.
 On each operating system, it can be found at: